 Why it feels right to talk about yourself

-Because personal brands are personal.
+Personal brands are personal.
 The name is right there.
 You think the audience wants to know your story, your credentials, your results.
 And some of that matters.
 But only after they trust that you understand their problem.

-It’s almost always the second one.
+It was almost always the second one.

-The counter-argument: isn’t vulnerability the point?
+The counter-argument: is not vulnerability the point?

 But vulnerability without relevance is a journal entry, not content.
-The test is simple: does this story serve the reader or does it serve your ego?
+The test is simple: does this story serve the reader, or does it serve your ego?

 My burnout story matters because my audience is on the same path.
 My Air Force story matters because it shows how I handle setbacks.
 If my audience were accountants learning Excel, neither story would matter at all.

-Why this trap is even harder with AI
+Why AI makes this trap harder

 AI makes it easy to create more content faster.
-That means you can fall into the Me trap at scale.
+That means you can fall into the Me Trap at scale.
 Ten posts a week about yourself instead of two.
 More volume, same mistake.

 How to escape the trap